Benchmarking local data in LG Inform

 In addition to the thousands of published metrics we source from government websites, LG Inform was built to provide the sector with its own free benchmarking tool.

 Working with East Midlands Councils we developed this next phase of the LG Inform story, and are now collecting local data directly from councils for benchmarking.
 This is a strictly voluntary process and the ambition is to, where appropriate, start to reduce the sector’s reliance on nationally published data either through collecting new data items or providing more timely access to existing data on a provisional basis by collecting data in-year, for example on a quarterly basis.

-The results of the quarter four upload are now available in LG Inform – please see a summary report.
+The results of the Q1 2018/19 upload are now available in LG Inform – please see a summary report.

 Through this link you can find the new Street cleansing metrics report (sign in needed).

 The benchmarking LG Workforce report can be viewed here .